United States Nuclear Weapons

 As tested, Mike was not a usable weapon: it was quite large and heavy, and its thermonuclear fuel, liquid deuterium, required a refrigeration plant of great bulk and complexity.
 Nevertheless, its performance amply confirmed the validity of the new approach.
 In the spring of 1954, a number of devices using the new pattern were tested, including the largest nuclear explosion (about 15 megatons) ever conducted by the United States.
 Some of these devices were readily adaptable (and adopted) for use in the stockpile.

-Since 1954 a large number of thermonuclear tests have been carried out combining and improving the features first demonstrated in the Item and Mike shots.
-The continuing objective has been weapons of smaller size and weight, of improved efficiency, more convenient and safe in handling and delivery, and more specifically adapted to the needs of new missiles and aircraft.
+After 1954, a large number of thermonuclear tests were carried out combining and improving the features first demonstrated in the Item and Mike shots.
+The continuing objective had been weapons of smaller size and weight, of improved efficiency, more convenient and safe in handling and delivery, and more specifically adapted to the needs of new missiles and aircraft.

 The early atomic bomb required polonium/beryllium detonator pits (or initiators) to generate the neutrons of the explosive sequence.
 Polonium-210 has a half-life of about 138 days, a fact that mandated the replacement of the pits periodically.
 In order to access the pits, personnel opened threaded couplings machined from fissile uranium-a process that produced radioactive waste items.
 With the phasing out of the atomic bomb, and the phasing in of the TN weapon, a sealed neutron initiator replaced the polonium/beryllium pit.
 These second generation capsules, brought into the inventory as of late 1954, still required periodic disassembly to verify the integrity of the fissile materials.
 As of 1962, capsules were completely phased out.